Menheniot railway station: February 1897

 An accident occurred on 9 February 1897 during the reconstruction of Coldrennick Viaduct, which is situated just outside the station.
 A gang of 17 workmen were suspended below the viaduct on a platform when it broke away, throwing 12 of the men 140 feet to their deaths.
 Two of the gangers were criticised for not fixing safety chains and using poor quality wood for the platforms.

 November 1897

 Another accident happened on 15 November 1897 during the reconstruction of nearby Trevido Viaduct.
 On this occasion a rope gave way while five men were hoisting a wooden beam up onto the new viaduct.
 One of them let go of his rope too soon, which meant that the wood swung free and knocked two of the gang to their deaths.

 Services

-Menheniot is served by six Great Western Railway trains between Penzance and Plymouth in each direction on weekdays, mainly at peak periods.
-On Sundays, Menheniot receives three trains in the direction of Penzance and one train in the direction of Plymouth.
+Menheniot is served by eight Great Western Railway trains between Penzance and Plymouth in each direction on weekdays, mainly at peak periods, one of which goes to London Paddington departing at 07:37, which does not call on Saturdays.
+On Sundays, Menheniot receives four trains in each direction.